bigandy/big-andy.co.uk/content/plugins/backwpup/readme.txt

 * Backups in zip, tar, tar.gz, tar.bz2 format *(needs gz, bz2, ZipArchive)*
 * Store backup to directory
 * Store backup to FTP server *(needs ftp)*
+* Store backup to Dropbox *(needs curl)*
 * Store backup to S3 services *(needs curl)*
 * Store backup to Microsoft Azure (Blob) *(needs PHP 5.3.2, curl)*
 * Store backup to RackSpaceCloud *(needs PHP 5.3.2, curl)*
-* Store backup to Dropbox *(needs curl)*
 * Store backup to SugarSync *(needs curl)*
 * Send logs and backups by email
 * Multi-site support only as network admin

-Get the Pro Version: http://marketpress.com/product/backwpup-pro/
+* Pro version and support available - [BackWPup Pro](http://marketpress.com/product/backwpup-pro/)

+= Available languages =
+* english (standard)
+* french / français (fr_FR)
+* german / deutsch (de_DE)
+* russian / pоссия (ru_RU)
+* simplified chinese (zh_CN)

+= Requirements =
-**WordPress 3.2 and PHP 5.2.6 required!**
+* WordPress 3.2 and PHP 5.2.6 required!

-**To use the Plugin with full functionality PHP 5.3.3 with mysqli, FTP,gz, bz2,  ZipArchive and curl is needed.**
+* To use the Plugin with full functionality PHP 5.3.3 with mysqli, FTP,gz, bz2,  ZipArchive and curl is needed.

-**Plugin functions that don't work will be not displayed.**
+* Plugin functions that don't work because of your server settings, will not be displayed in admin area.

-**Test your Backups!**
+**Remember: The most expensive backup is the one you never did!
+And please test your backups!**

+Get the [BackWPup Pro](http://marketpress.com/product/backwpup-pro/) Version with more features on [MarketPress.com](http://marketpress.com/product/backwpup-pro/)

 **Made by [Inpsyde](http://inpsyde.com) &middot; We love WordPress**

-Have a look at the premium plugins in our [market](http://marketpress.com).
+Have a look at our other premium plugins at [MarketPress.com](http://marketpress.com).

 == Frequently Asked Questions ==